Aadhithya33/VSD-HDP/README.md

 <details>
     <summary>2.Velocity Saturation (observation 2)</summary>

-* According to the current equation it seems that current increase when we decrease the length.
+* According to the current equation it seems that current increase when we go lower channel length.
 But it is not true, current saturates and doesnot increase because of **velocity saturation**.

 ![image](day6/Screenshot67.png)